 - Assist state agencies and provide training and education in applying appropriate loss prevention techniques to identify and better manage risk exposures.
-The Department of Enterprise Services also offers a variety of risk management training and education courses.
+The Department of Enterprise Services, Office of Risk Management provides a variety of risk management training and education courses.

 - Develop and implement statewide policies and programs designed to identify and avoid, or reduce, major exposures.

 - Provide loss prevention assistance to small agencies as needed.

 See a list of agency risk manager contacts.